Animikha/Networking-Notes/how-a-packet-travels-to-wikipedia.md

 ## What happens at the Data Link and Network Layer when you click a new link (https://www.wikipedia.org)?

-When you click a new link, your device must start a new connection.
+The Network Layer resolves the ip address of wikipedia through DNS and creates a L3 header consisting of its own IP address and the wikipedia IP address.
 At the **Data Link Layer**, it creates an Ethernet frame:

 - **Source MAC:** your device’s MAC
 - **Destination MAC:** your router’s MAC